Fall 2022 UC Admissions - Application Drop-in Advising

 STEP 8 - Personal Insight Questions

 This video will talk about the Personal Insight Questions and provides good tips on writing your answers.
-The questions listed in this video are for Freshman applicants.
 This is the list of PIQs for Transfer Students.

 STEP 9 - Review and Submit